How to Create a School Kindness Challenge

 Make Kindness Visible

-- Kindness Wall.
-Create a bulletin board at the school entrance to share kind acts people are doing.
+• Kindness Wall.
+Create a bulletin board at the school entrance to share the kind acts people are doing.

-- Kindness Tracker.
-Use a visual tool, like a jar filling with notes or a growing paper chain, to represent acts of kindness.
+• Kindness Tracker.
+Use a visual tool, like a jar filled with notes or a growing paper chain, to represent acts of kindness.
 Watching it grow sparks excitement and pride.

 Add Recognition